 4. When you say, "I love you", mean it.

-5. When you say, "I'm sorry", look the person in
+5. When you say, "I'm sorry", look the person in the eye.

 6. Be engaged at least six months before you get married.